Jump to

 📚

-Kids found the texts too long and no button to skip multiple steps at once when starting over.
+Kids found the texts too long and no way to skip steps when starting over.

 🙋

-Prompts with constraints should be given to help kids brainstorm when they are stuck and ensure safety.
+Prompts with constraints should be given to ensure a safe, supportive experience.

-Prompts with constraints should be given to help kids brainstorm when they are stuck and ensure safety.
+Prompts with constraints should be given to ensure a safe experience.

 reflection